ceejt/ceejt/README.md

 ---

 Creative, resourceful, and determined full-stack developer blending code with creativity.
 From C and C++ to React and TypeScript, I design and build solutions fueled by passion and curiosity.
-AFK, you’ll find me behind a camera, on the basketball court, or lost in music and film—always chasing the perfect blend of style and performance, whether in design or the cars I admire (Hint: Mazda 3).
-Favorite projects: budgetwise & budgetwise landing page.
+AFK, you’ll find me behind a camera, catching up on the latest sports news, or lost in music and film—always chasing the perfect blend of style and performance, whether in design or the cars I admire (Hint: Mazda 3).
+Go BudgetWise!
+Go myDormy!
+Go Team LVM

 <p align="center">
   <a href="https://www.linkedin.com/in/cj-tinae">